anomdule/anomdule.github.io/_pages/predoc-journey.md

 - **Secret Sauce:**

-No successful Ph.D. application is built alone.

-If my application had a secret sauce, it was the weekly mentorship I received from an economist working at Amazon (at the time).
-From my solo authored sample research paper and statement of purpose, CV reviews, and mock interview question, he invested weekend hours in helping me build the strongest application possible.
+- No successful Ph.D. application is built alone.
+If my application had a secret sauce, it was the weekly mentorship I received from an economist working at Amazon (at the time, maybe now too).
+From my solo authored sample research paper and statement of purpose, CV review, and mock interview questions, he invested time in helping me build the strongest application possible.

-I owe a great deal of my application's success to his guidance, which taught me not only how to build a stronger application but also how to think more critically as a researcher.
+- I owe a great deal of my application's success to his guidance, which taught me not only how to build a stronger application but also how to think more critically as a researcher.

 *P.S. 🤫 His identity shall remain classified.
 Every applicant deserves to find their own secret sauce.*